-A Steinway Artist, Hastings has performed solo recitals across Canada and the United States, while his orchestral engagements have included the Toronto Philharmonic; the Detroit, Ann Arbor, Oakville, Okanagan, Windsor, Kamloops, Niagara, Racine, Timmins and Sault Ste.
-Marie Symphonies; the Kitchener-Waterloo and Michigan Chamber Orchestras; the University of Michigan Symphony Band; and the Ann Arbor Concert Band.
-Recently he appeared in solo concerts in Ontario, Michigan, Colorado and Ohio.
-He also performed in Naleczow, Poland, as part of the Poland International Piano Festival.
-Acclaimed American composer Carter Pann has written a new piano cycle dedicated to him that he has premiered this year.
+A Steinway Artist, Hastings performed solo recitals across Canada, the United States, and Europe, while his orchestral engagements included the Toronto Philharmonic; the Detroit, Ann Arbor, Oakville, Okanagan, Windsor, Kamloops, Niagara, Racine, Timmins and Sault Ste.
+Marie Symphonies; the Kitchener-Waterloo and Michigan Chamber Orchestras; the University of Michigan Symphony Band, the Ann Arbor Concert Band, and the Florida State University Orchestra.

 His discography includes live recordings of Franz Liszt's song and operatic transcriptions and Frederic Chopin's 24 Etudes.
 His recordings were selected for Canadian critic's awards, praised in publications such as American Record Guide and Musicweb International, and featured on CBC national radio as well numerous stations throughout the United States.
 In August 2014, the Naxos American Classics label released his recording of solo piano music by American composer Carter Pann.